DavideSiracusano/nodeproject/README.md

 Basically you can create courses and universities and associate, modify or delete them.

 # courses routes
-/create-course?name=name&type=type to create a course /modify-course/:id to modify a course by id /delete-course/:id to delete a course by id /filter-courses to filter a course by name and type
+/create-course?name=name&type=type to create a course <br>
+/modify-course/:id to modify a course by id <br>
+/delete-course/:id to delete a course by id <br>
+/filter-courses to filter a course by name and type <br>

 # universities
 /create-university?name=name&phone=phone to create a university